 - Utah Crossroads – Steve Allison

 - Gateway – Vacant

-- Idaho – Wally Meyer and Don Wind
+- Idaho – Don Wind (east) and Dave Price (west)

 - Wyoming – Randy Brown, Fern Linton and Julia Stuble

 - Trails Head – Pat Traffas

 Projects & Activities

 Wilderness provides a unique experience and the essence of this experience is the lack of modern intrusions.
 Advocates and visitors have long recognized the importance of preserving landscape, and have fought for more than a hundred years to set aside areas where today’s visitor finds a setting basically unchanged over the centuries.
 I suspect something within us preserves the memory of our ancestor’s first intrusion into the natural landscape.

 We have struggled for the past twenty years to protect key segments of the trails from oil and gas development with some success.
 We are better about mitigating adverse impacts, but the bottom line is always the same: loss of trail and setting.
 Fortunately, the oil and gas activities are limited to certain areas and as a result some other areas remain relatively pristine.

 Most of us agree that the pursuit of renewable energy sources is a necessity.
 We may not agree on the justification, but in the end the need is there.
 This recognized need has resulted in a rush to build renewable energy sources not unlike the oil field developments in the late 1800s and early 1900s.
 We are still living with the adverse impacts of those developments.
 Are we repeating the same mistake today?